joyb1swas/ai_ml/data_cleaning_projects/beginner_projects/README.md

-# Titanic Dataset — Data Cleaning & Analysis
+# Beginner Data Cleaning Projects

-A simple data cleaning and exploratory analysis project using the **Titanic dataset**.
+A collection of beginner-level projects focused on **data cleaning, basic analysis, and visualization** using Python.

-### Tools
+## Tools

 * Python
 * NumPy